fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 * easier to maintain (if it is possible to forget about the apps with old Rubies)
-* it **can be a nightmare** to manage the branches if you need to change something in a app with olf Ruby
+* it **can be a nightmare** to manage the branches if you need to change something in a app with of Ruby

 !SLIDE center